Dedicated to the preservation of our photographic heritage

 Freeman made a series on the

-Holdings: over 200 glass plates, negatives and prints. a gift from his daughter Elsie Parsons and her son Rolland E. Parsons.
+Holdings: over 200 glass plates, negatives and prints and real-photo postcards. a gift from his daughter Elsie Parsons and her son Rolland E. Parsons.

 Lewis Josselyn (9/13/1883 - 3/14/1964)